The Kaplan Institute continues to develop the area of Digital Humanities at Northwestern! In 2017-2018, we are:

-In collaboration with Northwestern University Libraries and the Multimedia Learning Center of Weinberg College of Arts and Sciences, the Kaplan Institute will host its fourth Digital Humanities Summer Workshop in 2017.
-The workshop is dedicated to teaching faculty how to implement digital humanities into undergraduate courses and research.
+In collaboration with Northwestern University Libraries and the Media and Design Studio of Weinberg College of Arts and Sciences, the Kaplan Institute will host its fifth Digital Humanities Summer Workshop in 2018.
+The workshop is designed to teach faculty how to implement digital humanities tools into undergraduate courses and research.
 Five faculty were selected for the 2018 workshop; here is the link to the DH Summer Workshop page with the faculty and their projects: https://www.humanities.northwestern.edu/research-and-funding/digital-humanities1/summer-faculty-workshop-in-digital-humanities.html

 DIGITAL HUMANITIES COURSES

-(Additional instructional support for digital humanities courses provided by the WCAS Multimedia Learning Center and Northwestern University Libraries: Information and Learning Services and Center for Scholarly Communication and Digital Curation.)
+(Instructional support for digital humanities courses is provided by the Weinberg Media and Design Studio and Northwestern University Libraries: Information and Learning Services and Center for Scholarly Communication and Digital Curation.)

 NORTHWESTERN GRADUATE STUDENT RESOURCES FOR DIGITAL HUMANITIES